MuhtasimTanmoy/MuhtasimTanmoy/README.md

 disciplined in application programming, messaging and crypto domain.

 Work so far mostly involves data modeling, concurrency, distributed systems, databases and reactive ui frameworks.
-Currently fascinated by swift ecosystem and how fast it moves.
+Currently fascinated by swift and how fast the whole ecosystem adopts new change.

 Prefer managable, efficient code, and knowing how things really work.
 Time mostly gets consumed by exploring new tools, solving problems, reading open source codeabse & long stackoverflow answers with considerable amount of internals and making [contributions](https://github.com/MuhtasimTanmoy/Issue-tracker).